vincentfusco/tt06_555/README.md

 ![Comparator](./docs/comp_p_schem_vs_layout.PNG)

 ## Simulation and Post-Layout Verification

-Below I show a top-level testbench with the tt06_555 configured in the oscillator mode described earlier.
+Below is a top-level testbench with the tt06_555 configured in the oscillator mode described earlier.
 This testbench compares the outputs of the schematic vs. the full RC extracted netlists.

 $$R_A = 1.78k\Omega$$
 $$R_B = 4.12k\Omega$$